-Rick Hirtensteiner, a four-year standout at Pepperdine who earned both All-American and Academic All-American honors for the Waves, in addition to being the WCC Player of the Year as a senior in 1989, begins his 15th season as a member of the Waves' coaching staff.
+Rick Hirtensteiner, a four-year standout at Pepperdine who earned All-American honors as a senior in 1989, is in his 15th season as a member of the Waves' coaching staff in 2014-15.

-During Hirtensteiner's 14 seasons as an assistant, Pepperdine has posted an overall record of 476-349 (.577), won five WCC crowns and advanced to the postseason eight times.
+During Hirtensteiner's 14 seasons as an assistant, Pepperdine has posted an overall record of 505-378 (.572), won five WCC crowns and advanced to the postseason eight times.

 The 1986 and 1988 teams advanced to the championship round in NCAA regional tournament play, while the 1987 team was ranked as high as #2 nationally and won a school-record 21 consecutive games.

 As a senior in 1989, Hirtensteiner led the Waves with a .366 batting average and clubbed a team-best 12 home runs as a leadoff hitter.
 Hirtensteiner tied a single-game school record by slugging three home runs in a game at UC Santa Barbara.
-Additionally, Hirtensteiner emerged as the Waves' closer, often times tossing warm-up pitches in the outfield during conferences on the mound.
+Additionally, Hirtensteiner emerged as the Waves' closer, often tossing warm-up pitches in the outfield during conferences on the mound.